-At 305 Psychotherapy Group, we practice Affirmative Therapy, which takes a stance that:
+I practice Affirmative Therapy, which takes a stance that:

 Discovering you have an LGBTQIA+ child or family member may stir up many conflicting emotions.
 There may be feelings of self-blame, fear, disappointment, anger, loss, and confusion.
 If you are on a path to acceptance, it may be helpful to discuss these feelings and increase your knowledge about the community.

 I have extensive work in providing family support.
 I can answer your questions, connect you to additional resources, provide you with concrete ways of supporting your family member, and validate your concerns.
 I know the most protective space for LGBTQIA+ community members is with their affirming family.
 Please let me support you in creating this space for the benefit of your loved one.